mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 The class `MoneyConverter` is annotated with `@Converter` annotation defined before.
 `StringUtils` is a utility class from _Spring Framework_, look at the API documentation how many helpful utils classes are implemented in the framework.
-If the value cannot be converted, _JBehave_ `ParameterConvertionFailed` exception is thrown.
+If the value can't be converted, _JBehave_ `ParameterConvertionFailed` exception is thrown.

 The shopping cart related steps are implemented in `ShoppingCartSteps` class.